 We collaborate with US CDC and the Center for Biologics Evaluation and Research (CBER)/FDA (USA) in this evaluation.
 The new method may replace or complement our current procedures in the future.

-As the UK’s official medicines control laboratory (OMCL), NIBSC carries out independent batch release for influenza vaccines for use in Europe.
+As the UK’s National Control Laboratory, the NIBSC carries out independent batch release testing of influenza vaccines.

 In recent years interest has grown in the development of alternative potency assays.
 We have been active in this area by: